MattSayar/ip_monitor/readme.md

 NTFY_TOPIC="YOUR_NTFY_TOPIC"                              # Add your ntfy.sh topic
-"YOUR_NEXTDNS_PROFILE"                               # Add your NextDNS profile id "YOUR_NEXTDNS_IP_LINK_URL"                   # Add your unique NextDNS IP link URL
+"YOUR_NEXTDNS_PROFILE"                               # Add your NextDNS profile id "YOUR_NEXTDNS_IP_LINK_URL"                   # Add your unique NextDNS IP link URL "YOUR_EMAIL"                                        # email for ntfy.sh to send to
 ```